drumdog/beautiful-jekyll/_posts/2018-04-09-drum-dog-top-3-video-face-off-episode-1.md

 ---
 layout: post
 title: The Drum Dog Top 3 Drum Video Face-Off
-subtitle: Episode 1 - Nick Heartland
+subtitle: Episode 1 - Nick Hartland
 author: Ryan Leese
 bigimg: https://v16.ams3.digitaloceanspaces.com/dd/images/posts/drummerCloseUp01.jpg
 image: https://v16.ams3.digitaloceanspaces.com/dd/images/dd_logo_02_256.png
 tags: [drum video, top 3, horacio hernandez, mike mitchell, matt garstka]
 ---

 Here at Drum Dog when we get a quiet five minuets we love to jump on YouTube and check out the latest drum videos.
-This got me thinking and I challenged Nick Heartland (one of our amazing drum teachers) to pick his top three drumming performance videos and I would do the same.
+This got me thinking and I challenged Nick Hartland (one of our amazing drum teachers) to pick his top three drumming performance videos and I would do the same.
 So here goes, this is Nick's top three, my top three will be in the next blog so stay tuned!

 ### Number 3 - Horacio Hernandez - On Fire